 National coordinators for the EMSWe will be requested to verify the list of changes and notify any issues detected.
 The absence of feedback will be considered as tacit agreement to the proposed changes.
 The changes to the EMSWe CLD will be implemented on the announced date.
 MNSWs shall be capable to process the changes received through the announcement service introduced in section 5 and update the location database at national level accordingly.

-Proposal no 6: Considering that the EMSWe dataset requires port locations (function 1 - Port and function 7 - fixed platforms) but as well locations of other types (such as function 4 - airports), it is proposed to include UN/LOCODEs of all functions in the EMSWe CLD.
+Proposal no 3: Considering that some reporting obligations identified in the EMSWe dataset (e.g. Maritime Declaration of Health) may require use of other locations than port locations (, it is proposed to include UN/LOCODEs of all functions in the EMSWe CLD.

 Port facilities